1998 - Cenex and Harvest States unite on June 1 to form an integrated agricultural foods system linking producers to consumers.

 1995 - Cenex constructs 302-mile crude oil pipeline near Cut Bank, Mont., to its Laurel refinery.

-1994 - Harvest States acquires an export elevator at Myrtle Grove, La., and a river terminal at Davenport, Iowa, to strengthen its capabilities for originating and shipping grain for export.
+1994 - Harvest States acquires an export facility at Myrtle Grove, La., and river terminal at Davenport, Iowa, to strengthen its capabilities for originating and shipping grain for export.

 1993 - Southwest Grain, Gladstone, ND, regionalizes with Harvest States, becoming a division of the Farm Marketing & Supply Group.
 Regionalization is a unique concept pioneered by Harvest States that combines local control with the services and marketing reach of a regional cooperative.

 1993 - Cenex members officially adopt CENEX, Inc., as the regional cooperative’s name.